-Liposuction is one of the most requested cosmetic surgery procedures and is an ideal way to permanently remove fat pockets and cells that exercise and dieting leave untouched.
-Liposuction surgery is typically performed on the legs, hips, stomach, buttock, arms, knees and ankles which are problem areas for most candidates.
-Liposuction surgery is performed under anesthesia.
+Liposuction is one of the most requested cosmetic surgery procedures and is an ideal way to permanently remove fat from problem areas that exercise and dieting leave untouched.
+Liposuction surgery is typically performed on the legs, hips, stomach, inner and outer thighs, buttock, arms, chin, knees, and ankles and is typically performed under anesthesia.

 FREQUENTLY ASKED QUESTIONS ABOUT LIPOSUCTION